bjssacademy/fundamentals-clean-code/03avoidingconfusion.md

 It's a short piece of code, but it's tricky to analyse:

-- the function is lcoked-in to reading from the global `prices` array
+- the function is locked-in to reading from the global `prices` array.
+That's a shame in itself.
+The algorithm should be reusable.
 - global variable `total` will magically change once we call `calculateTotal()`
 - the loop index `i` used to pull prices out of the array is defined quite far away from where it is used.
-In larger code, we would have to mentally track what state i was in.
+In larger code, we would have to mentally track what state `i` was in.
-- We assign the value of i after the loop ends to a global `itemsCounted`.
+- We assign the value of `i` after the loop ends to a global `itemsCounted`.
 That will work (sort of) as a way of counting how many items we included, but is fragile.
 If we added another loop in the future, and copy-pasted the loop in this code block, `i` would mean something else.
 Would we spot that?

 The better approach is to reduce scope to the shortest possible for all the things: